-Personal Capital will not only manage your investments, but also help to optimize your tax situation.
-They do this by avoiding mutual funds, placing income producing assets in retirement accounts, and capital gains generating investments in taxable accounts.
+Personal Capital will not only manage your investments but also help to optimize your tax situation.
+They do this by avoiding limiting exposure to any one sector, placing income producing assets in retirement accounts, and capital gains generating investments in taxable accounts.
 That doesn’t make investment related taxable income disappear, but it does minimize it.

 Personal Capital offers three different levels of investment management:

 Unlike Personal Capital, Quicken is a pure budgeting software platform.
 Quicken is available for both Windows and Mac, as well as mobile devices.
 It not only offers budgeting, but also enables you to create plans to reduce debt or increase your investments.
 You can safely import all your transactions, then categorize them into the proper accounts.